By Jennifer McDougall

 - Mindfulness encourages compassion

 When you stop drinking and using drugs, you are forced to face your issues head-on.
 This is the only way to find lasting sobriety.
 But what exactly does it mean to face these issues head-on?
 You’re not going to be able to see them unless you get sober first and devote a lot of time and energy towards self-discovery.
 It’s reflective work that takes a lot of time and therapy but is essential if you want to overcome your substance abuse-related issues.
-That’s the reason why it’s necessary to start practicing mindfulness as soon as possible if you want real results.
+That’s why it’s necessary to start practicing mindfulness as soon as possible if you wish for precise results.

 When we exercise mindfulness, we are practicing the skill of making room for ourselves — making space for ourselves to think, breathe, and separate ourselves from our responses.